half-6/cloud-storage-client/README.md

 - Reliably Upload and Download your files/folder to and from cloud storage.
 - Move,Copy files/folder between buckets.
 - Export files list into CSV
+- Drag and drop support for move and upload files/folder

 ## Safe storage